-The 2023 Series A Bonds will be purchased for reoffering by .
+The 2023 Series A Bonds are being purchased for reoffering by BofA Securities, Inc.

 The 2023 Series B Bonds are being purchased, subject to certain conditions, by J.P.
 Morgan Securities LLC and FHN Financial Capital Markets, a division of National Financial Services LLC (the "Underwriters"), for reoffering to the public.
-The purchase contract for the 2023 Series B Bonds provides that the Underwriters will purchase all of the 2023 Series B Bonds, if any are purchased, at a purchase price equal to \$, reflecting an original issue [premium/discount] of \$ and an underwriters' discount of \$ and reoffer such 2023 Series B Bonds at the public offering prices or yields set forth on the inside cover pages hereof.
+The purchase contract for the 2023 Series B Bonds provides that the Underwriters will purchase all of the 2023 Series B Bonds, if any are purchased, at a purchase price equal to \$130,177,658.98, reflecting original issue premium of \$16,238,844.15 and an underwriters' discount of \$481,185.17 and reoffer such 2023 Series B Bonds at the public offering prices or yields set forth on the inside cover pages hereof.
 The 2023 Series B Bonds may be offered and sold to dealers (including dealers depositing the 2023 Series B Bonds into investment trusts) at prices lower and yields higher than such public offering prices and yields.
 Prices and yields may be changed, from time to time, by the Underwriters.